farvardin/garvuino/doc/garvuino_manual.md

 Just load avray/avray_sd_sketch/avray_sd_sketch.ino, put some tunes from tunes/aym_tunes/1_75MHz/rsf/ into your SD card and power the device!

 If you create your own tunes (using Vortex Tracker II for example), you'll need to convert them to RSF using the AVR-AY player: http://www.avray.ru/avr-ay-player/

+You can also create tunes using [Deflemask](http://deflemask.com/) (choose Master System SN76489 PSG) or [Bamboo Tracker](https://github.com/rerrahkr/BambooTracker/) (use only the SSC channels) and convert the exported VGM tunes to RSF using the vgm2rsf tool: https://github.com/farvardin/garvuino/tree/master/tools/vgm2rsf

 ### Sid emulator